hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * Tensorflow Paper: http://download.tensorflow.org/paper/whitepaper2015.pdf
     * “TensorFlow is an open source software library for numerical computation using dataflow graphs. <b>Nodes</b> in the graph represents <b>mathematical operations</b>, while <b>graph edges</b> represent <b>multi-dimensional data arrays</b> (aka <b>tensors</b>) communicated between them.
 The flexible architecture allows you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API.”
     * TensorFlow follows a <b>lazy programming paradigm</b>.
 It first builds a graph of all the operation to be done, and then when a “session” is called, it “runs” the graph.
 Building a computational graph can be considered as the main ingredient of TensorFlow.
+  * [Tensorflow Playground][16]
+    * It's showing you what does NN look like while it's training the data, and you can tune some params
+    * I really love this idea, because it's showing not only creativity but also passion!
+Data Science is an area that is full of passion!
   * Tensorflow ecosystem: https://github.com/tensorflow
   * Install: https://www.tensorflow.org/install/install_mac
   * TensorBoard, the visualization and debug tool: https://www.tensorflow.org/get_started/summaries_and_tensorboard